 Such a message makes people think there’s “no risk” in spending so much money and it ensures that any doubts they have about investing in this don’t stop them from spending.

 4) They exploit whatever problem you’re having and…

 Connect with it by sharing their own, similar story, then tell you how they managed to stop the problem.
 This kind of sales tactic happens all the time in make money online programs.
 They always start by giving you their “personal” story of how they were poor, had no job, ect…

 This tactic makes a “intimate” connection with the person looking to buy the product and makes them feel the sales person is their close friend, since they had a similar experience and if the sales person, solved their same problem via whatever they are selling, you can too, if you buy it.

-Here’s more tips I advise people use on everything they are thinking of buying.
+Here’s more tips on spotting scams I advise people use on everything they are thinking of buying.
 It’ll stop them from getting scammed.

-How to stop shiny object syndrome from taking a hold of you:
+How to stop shiny object syndrome from taking a hold of you (the 5 rules):

 Our emotions can be so powerful that when they take hold, to quench that emotion, we are often ready to pay whatever, as quickly as possible to quench it.